Richard Hadlee: Test career

 In 1979/80, New Zealand faced the West Indies in a home Test series at a time when the West Indies were a formidable world cricket power.
 In the first Test in Dunedin New Zealand achieved a shock 1-wicket win, helped by Hadlee's 11 wickets in the game.
 In the second Test, Hadlee scored his maiden Test century, helping New Zealand draw the Test and win the series 1–0.
 The result was the start of a 12-year unbeaten home record for New Zealand in Test match series.
 Hadlee was appointed a Member of the Order of the British Empire, for services to cricket, in the 1980 Queen's Birthday Honours.

 A tour to England in 1983 saw New Zealand register their first ever Test win on English soil, at Headingley.
 The match was remarkable for Hadlee's match return of 0 for 89, a very unusual occurrence in a New Zealand victory during his career.
-England eventually won the 4 Test series 3–1; however, Hadlee topped both batting and bowling averages for New Zealand in the series, and took his 200th Test wicket in the final Test at Nottingham.
+England eventually won the 4 Test series 3–1.
+Hadlee topped both batting and bowling averages for New Zealand in the series, and took his 200th Test wicket in the final Test at Nottingham.
 In the return Test series in New Zealand in 1984, New Zealand completed a remarkable three-day innings victory (including one day lost to rain) over England at Christchurch, in which England were dismissed for less than 100 in both of their innings.
 The match was also notable for Hadlee's superb all-round performance – he took 8 wickets in the match, and scored a rapid-fire 99 in New Zealand's only innings.
-These efforts led him to achieve the number 1 ranking in ICC Test Bowling Rankings for the year 1984 (he retained it for the next 4 years, till 1988).
+These efforts led him to achieve the number 1 ranking in ICC Test Bowling Rankings for the year 1984 (he retained it for the next four years, till 1988).